frenzi37i/STM32F104-ILI9341-TFT-DRIVER/README.md

 # STM32F104-ILI9341-TFT-DRIVER
 ## Fast driver for ILI9341 240X320 TFT SPI display, using STM32F104 blue pill
 Cannot find a good fast library one online, so forked one and improved it myself.
+This library works using DMA to increase transmission speed reducing CPU time.

+## Working principle
+- Almost all the SPI messages (except color burst) are sent using HAL_SPI_Transmit_DMA function.
+- When transmission ends, HAL_SPI_TxCpltCallback is triggered and a tx_completed flag is setted.
+- When trying to send a msg, ILI9341_SPI_Tx wait the tx_completed to be setted (is BLOCKING; ok if transmission speed is high).
+- Before calling HAL_SPI_Transmit_DMA, the DC pin is setted high if data or low if command and CS is pulled low to enable the slave.
+- The CS pin is pulled high when transmission ends and HAL_SPI_TxCpltCallback is triggered.
 _________________________________________________________________________________________________
 ## Usage:
 - If using STM32CubeIde, copy: